angrycub/katacoda-scenarios/securing-nomad/enable-acls/step09.md

 - `write`: allow the resource to be read and modified

 - `deny`: do not allow the resource to be read or modified.
-Deny takes precedence when multiple policies are associated with a token.
+Deny takes precedence when more than one policy is associated with a token.

 - `list`: allow the resource to be listed but not inspected in detail.
 Applies only to plugins.

-Some rules, such as namespace and host_volume, also allow the policy designer to specify a policy in terms of a coarse-grained policy disposition, fine-grained capabilities, or a combination of the two.
+Some rules, such as `namespace` and `host_volume`, also allow the policy designer to specify a policy using a coarse-grained policy disposition, fine-grained capabilities, or a combination of the two.

 You can read a more comprehensive treatment of this topic in the